freqtrade/freqtrade/docs/telegram-usage.md

 !!!
 Warning "Bot restarts"
     Please note that the market direction is not persisted, and will be reset after a bot restart/reload.

+!!!
+Danger "Backtesting"
+    As this value/variable is intended to be changed manually in dry/live trading.
+    Strategies using `market_direction` will probably not produce reliable, reproducible results (changes to this variable will not be reflected for backtesting).
+Use at your own risk.